Women's surfing

-Women's surfing is thought to date back to the 17th century.
-One of the earliest records of women surfing is of princess Keleanohoana’api’api, also known as Kalea or the Maui Surf Riding Princess.
-It is rumored that Kalea was the trailblazer of surfing and could surf better than both men and women.
+Women have involved themselves in surfing as old as the development of the sport itself in Hawaii continuing into written records dating as early back to the 17th century.
+One of the earliest records of women surfing is of princess Keleanohoanaʻapiʻapi, dubbed Maui's Surf Riding Princess, who was rumored as the trailblazer of surfing and could surf better than both men and women.
 A few centuries later in the mid-late 1800s, Thrum’s Hawaiian Annual reported that women in ancient Hawaii surfed in equal numbers and frequently better than men.
 Over the last 50 years, women's surfing has grown in popularity.

 Origin

 Surfing most likely started in New Guinea.
 It was a sport full of culture, fun, and adventure.
 Surfing was used to explore the oceans and to have fun becoming a part of nature.
 It spread from New Guinea to Hawaii.
 It is mostly known to be practiced in Hawaii and the surrounding islands, but it has spread to the rest of the continents.
 It was not widely accepted by Europeans because it took time away from working and labor, although they enjoyed the excitement of seeing the action of surfing.